yyamamo/ClassDemo/README.md

 Metrix to success can be measured by the number of participants in the network.
 However, there is a concern on anti-trust issues for the development of the platform.
 For small distributors and dispensers who cannot afford to participate in the network, it would be huge disadvantage to complete in the market.
 It should build the platform for any size of companies to be accessible equally.

 Privacy and security are another concern for MediLedger to be implemented widely.
-The report of the MediLedger pilot project said that it can be met by using “zero knowledge proof” technology, a set of tools that allow an item of information to be validated without the need to expose the data that demonstrate it by using cryptographic algorithms
+The report of the MediLedger pilot project states that it can be solved by using “zero knowledge proof” technology, a set of tools that allow an item of information to be validated without the need to expose the data that demonstrate it by using cryptographic algorithms.

-It would be good to provide Application Programing Interface (API) solutions for the network participants as the information in MediLedger automatically imported/exported to the participants’ systems for streamlied processes.
+Application Programing Interface (API) is another aspect to consider for MedLedger's success.
+The network participants have been using their own systems, and they need to communucate MediLedger network for streamlied processes.

 ## Conclusion
 While some challenges and concerns remain for the implementation of MediLedger, the participants in the pilot program are supporting the project to move forward.
-As the FDA’s new requirements would be effective in 2023, the progress of the project would be accelerated, and MediLedger might be one of the must have application for the companies in the pharmaceutical industry.
+As the FDA’s new requirements would be effective in 2023, the progress of the project would be accelerated for the next couple of years, and MediLedger might be one of the must-have systems for the companies in the pharmaceutical industry.